Arborglyph: Chatham Islands

 During the 1940s, many fallen trees were found with carvings, in 31 different places on Chatham Island and at Te Puinga on Pitt Island.
-A survey done in late 1998 found 147 trees with carvings in 5 locations on Rehoa, with 82 trees at Hapapu.
+A survey done in late 1998 found 147 trees with carvings in 5 locations on Rekohu, with 82 trees at Hapapu.

 The carvings are mostly images of people, with many of them showing ribs, somewhat similar to the X-ray art found throughout the Pacific region.
 It has been speculated that at least some of the symbols represent the dead, based on the fact that in some, the figures have their knees pulled up to their chests, in the position that deceased Moriori were buried in dunes.
 There are also images of animals, such as flounders and birds, and one of a seal was found on Pitt Island.
 Others showed tree-like symbols and weapons, and many of the trees have horizontal carvings, like rings.

-The best known examples of momori rakau are at JM Barker (Hapupu) National Historic Reserve, where the carvings and trees are protected by a fenced enclosure and the protection of being one of only two National Historic Reserves in New Zealand.
+The best known examples of momori rakau are at Hāpūpū / J M Barker Historic Reserve, where the carvings and trees are protected by a fenced enclosure and the protection of being one of only two National Historic Reserves in New Zealand.
 The reserve was fenced in 1980 to provide protection for the tree carvings from grazing stock and is now showing good recovery.